noahehall/theBookOfNoah/0current/haproxy.md

       - protect against running out of memory
     - stick-table: used for rate limiting
     - rate_abuse:
+    - timeout: when a timeout expires haproxy closes the connection;
+      - reduces the risk of deadlocked processes tying up connections
+      - in `mode tcp`: server & client timeout should be identical; haproxy doesnt know who is speaking

+      - timeout connect: how long to wait for a tcp connection to ab ackend server to be established
+      - timeout client: measures inactivity during periods we expect the client to be speaking (e.g. sending tcp segments)
+      - timeout server: measures inactivity when we expect the backend server to be speaking

   - user/group related
     - group: to run as after initalizing (as root)